rust-stuco/lectures/week2/ownership_p1.md

 # Vectors

-A _vector_ allows you to store a collection of values (of the same type) contiguously in memory.
+A _vector_ allows you to store a collection of values contiguously in memory.

 You can create an vector with the method `new`: